AgadooAgadoo/farcaster-hubble-replicator/README.md

 ### Install links

+Please see the [Farcaster documentation](https://docs.farcaster.xyz/hubble/install) for full details.

 **Hubble** (will install into /hubble from whichever folder you run this command)
 ```
 curl -sSL https://download.farcaster.xyz/bootstrap-replicator.sh | bash